 Coordinate proposed seismic upgrades with other structural improvements such as strengthening of buildings to prevent progressive collapse as part of anti-terrorism force protection measures.
 (Refer also to WBDG Historic—Update Systems Appropriately, Structural section); and Preservation Brief 41: The Seismic Retrofit of Historic Buildings: Keeping Preservation in the Forefront by David W. Look, AIA, Terry Wong, PE, and Sylvia Rose Augustus.
 National Park Service.

 Provide Building Security

-(Left) A new concept design for security at the Federal Triangle in Washington, DC beautifies the sidewalk by incorporating barriers into garden walls.
-This inviting landscape includes new amenities such as benches and sculptural features.
+(Left) This garden wall concept design for perimeter security beautifies the sidewalk by incorporating vehicle barrier protection into ornamental walls, railings, and garden furniture.
+The inviting landscape includes new amenities such benches and sculptural features.